 complete list of Summit Motorsports Park contingency sponsors and details on sticker / Proof of

-iv) Stickers are available at Customer Service on the Summit Side.
+iv) Stickers are available at Customer Service on the Budweiser Side.

 i) You may earn points in more than one (1) class.
 However, you must have an FLC Membership